-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Speed is not Important , https://youcubed.org/weeks/week-3-grade-K/ Mindset Video day 2, Speed is not Important Counting with Fingers How do you use your fingers on one hand (or two hands) to count to 5?
+Activity Time Description Materials Mindset Message 5 min Play the mindset video, Speed is not Important , https://youcubed.org/weeks/week-3-grade-K/ Mindset Video day 2, Speed is not Important Counting with Fingers 30-40 How do you use your fingers on one hand (or two hands) to count to 5?
 What are all the different ways of counting three on two hands?
-Document camera Handout on pg 4 and 5 Counting Piano keys Number your fingers 1-10 Play the corresponding keys with your figures.
-Discuss which key combination(s) students found the most challenging.
-Handout on pg 6 Debrief Mindset Message 5 min
+Document camera Count on Me Handouts on pg 4 and 5 Debrief Mindset Message 5 min Ask students to reflect on the belief discussed in the video that math is NOT about speed.
+What is important in math is to think carefully, deeply, and to make connections.
+Math journals (optional)